vhcandido/SimPLE/README.md

  \>\> java -jar SimPLE.jar -file sim-example.txt
  </pre>

- There hare too several optional parameters, each argument is composeds by pair [-name] [value], the full list is discribed bellow:
+ There are too several optional parameters, each argument is composeds by pair [-name] [value], the full list is discribed bellow:

  <pre>